kubernetes/enhancements/keps/sig-node/20190530-commit-class.md

 over-commit levels achieve better cost outcomes, but risk compromising service quality if the uncoordinated-spike hypothesis does not hold.

-Kubernetes currently provides for resource over-commit by allowing Pods to declare themselves 'Burstable' or 'Best Effort' via container resource request:limit ratios.
+Kubernetes currently provides for resource over-commit by allowing Pods to opt into 'Burstable' or 'Best Effort' quality of service classes via container resource request:limit ratios.
 This is a powerful approach, but achieving high utilization at the cluster level requires coordination across many authors of Pod specs, which is challenging in a 'Namespace as a Service' multi-tenant Kubernetes environment, or surprising when implemented by fiat as a mutating